 Providers in private clinics are more likely to treat malaria based on clinical signs and symptoms, without confirming malaria infection.

 New malaria strategy

-The use of artesunate rectal capsules prior to the transfer of patients (children) with severe malaria to a higher level healthcare facilities has been recommended by the National Malaria Control Programme since 2009, and has been incorporated into the National Malaria Control Policy in 2011.5
+The use of artesunate rectal capsules (ARC) prior to the transfer of patients (children) with severe malaria to a higher level healthcare facility has been recommended by the National Malaria Control Programme since 2009, and was incorporated into the National Malaria Control Policy in 2011.

 Severe malaria policy and practice